 Whatever your interests, there’s plenty to see and do within a short drive of Windmill Lodges.
 The list below is not exhaustive, but we hope it gives you an indication of the variety of things to do and places to see.

 Just five minutes’ drive from Windmill Lodges, this charming small market town is a must.
 It’s the perfect place to pick up all the essentials for your stay at the lodge, but it’s much more than that!
 Country Life magazine voted Framlingham the Number One place to live in the country, and the town regularly features in top-ten lists of the best small towns and market towns.
 Something which doesn’t surprise us at all!

 There’s a market every Tuesday and Saturday morning, where you can buy from local producers to cook up a feast without running up those food miles!
-If you want to give the kitchen a break, there’s a good choice of restaurants, including the Lemon Tree bistro, the Crown Hotel restaurant and the Station Hotel.
+If you want to give the kitchen a break, there’s a good choice of restaurants, including the Crown Hotel restaurant and the Station Hotel.
 If you fancy something a little lighter, cafes abound, including the Dancing Goat and – on market days only – the tiny Over the Moon outdoor cafe (waffles and crepes are highly recommended!).

 June each year sees the world-renowned Aldeburgh Festival of Music and the Arts – a huge attraction.
 Aldeburgh is known world-wide for this event, which was founded in 1948 by the composer Benjamin Britten, the singer Peter Pears and the writer-producer Eric Crozier.
 The annual Christmas Spectacular is also a firm favourite.